Common Hot Button Issues For Parents Of Struggling Teens

 For parents of struggling teens, dealing with hot button issues can at times seem to be a daily occurrence.
 It is natural to worry about making a parenting mistake that could have negative repercussions now and into the future.

 There is nothing wrong with you if your buttons are being pushed – it simply confirms you are engaged.

 Remember, anxiety can be normal, and being worried is actually a good sign that you care.
-Worry helps you recognize the love you have for your child even when you might be pushed beyond your limits, and can help activate your problem-solving skills.
+Even is you are pushed beyond your limits, worry helps you recognize the love you have for your child, and helps activate needed attunement and problem-solving.
 Hot button issues and parenting worries can help you access the courage, focus, and motivation you need to keep up in your best parenting efforts with resilience, and love.

 Looking for more help with parenting and anxiety?
 Check out my book, Hack Your Anxiety, sign-up for my free mini-ecourse to help you hack anxiety’s most common challenges, or subscribe to my newsletter.